decenomy/UCR/doc/build-unix.md

 Notes
 -----
-The release is built with GCC and then "strip clrd" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip ucrd" to strip the debug symbols, which reduces the executable size by about 90%.